-The term culminates in an assessed studio-based performance to an invited audience of staff and students.
+The term culminates in an assessed performance.

-The course culminates in two productions in our campuses’ theatre spaces.
+The course culminates in two productions in our Campuses’ theatre spaces.

 Applications for our full-time undergraduate courses should be made through the Universities and Colleges Admissions Service (UCAS).
 Applications are online at: www.ucas.com.
 Full details on this process can be obtained from the UCAS website in the how to apply section.